sharukyen/Music-Library/README.md

 Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.

 ## Configuration
-The cs235_2022_assignment-nwu939_swu694/.env file contains variable settings.
+The .env file contains variable settings.
 They are set with appropriate values.

 FLASK_APP: Defines Entry point of the application (wsgi.py).
 FLASK_ENV: The environment in which to run the application (either development or production).